Josie (Steely Dan song): Personnel

-Reception
+Release charting

 Josie was released as the third single from Aja, following "Peg" and "Deacon Blues."
 A non-Aja single, "FM (No Static at All)," was released between "Deacon Blues" and "Josie."
 Although the earlier two Aja singles reached the Top 20, "Josie" fell a little short of that, peaking at number 26 on the Billboard Hot 100.
-It also reached #44 on the Billboard Adult Contemporary chart.
+It also reached number 44 on the Billboard Adult Contemporary chart.
+In Canada it reached number 20.

 "Josie" was included on several Steely Dan compilation albums, including Greatest Hits in 1978, Citizen Steely Dan in 1993 and Showbiz Kids: The Steely Dan Story, 1972–1980 in 2000.
 Several live versions were released, including on Alive in America in 1995, Plush TV Jazz-Rock Party in 2000 and Green Flower Street: Radio Broadcast 1993 in 2015.